Skip to main content

 Chairperson

-Cassandra Dewan - SLB
+Cassandra Dewan - Dewan Insights

 • 0830-0855 231740

-Co2 Sequestration Models Enhancement And Improved Reliability Using Boundary Conditions For Regulatory Approval Purposes
+CO2 Sequestration Models Enhancement and Improved Reliability Using Boundary Conditions for Regulatory Approval Purposes

 • 0855-0920 231694

-Maximizing Well Value In CO2Storage; Well Design And Construction Case Study
+Maximizing Well Value in CO2 Storage: Well Design and Construction Case Study

 • 0920-0945 231654

-Survival Analysis-powered AI In Risk-aware Data-driven Multi-objective Optimization For Geological CO2 Storage
+Survival Analysis-Powered AI in Risk-Aware Data-Driven Multi-Objective Optimization for Geological CO2 Storage

 A. Gurwicz, Texas A&M University; A.C.
 Alves Abreu, Pontifical Catholic University of Rio de Janeiro; D.H.
 Gutman, E. Gildin, Texas A&M University; M.A.
 Cavalcanti Pacheco, Pontifical Catholic University of Rio de Janeiro